evertrue/magic-cookbook/Readme.md

 A library cookbook meant to make writing cookbooks a bit easier.
 It exposes some helpful functions, which you can use directly in recipes and resources.
 This cookbook has no attributes, no recipes, and no dependencies.
-All platforms are supported.
+All Linux (and probably other Unix-like) platforms are supported.

 ## Helpers